Pentecostal/Charismatic Churches of North America

-The Pentecostal/Charismatic Churches of North America (PCCNA) is an interdenominational fellowship of Pentecostal and charismatic churches and denominations in North America, existing for the purpose of promoting cooperation and understanding.
+The Pentecostal/Charismatic Churches of North America (PCCNA), formerly known as the Pentecostal Fellowship of North America, is an interdenominational fellowship of Pentecostal and Charismatic churches and denominations in North America, existing for the purpose of promoting cooperation and understanding.
 It is a successor to the Pentecostal Fellowship of North America (PFNA).
 PCCNA headquarters are in Los Angeles, California.

 History

 Pentecostal Fellowship of North America

 The Pentecostal Fellowship of North America was formed by eight Pentecostal denominations in 1948 at Des Moines, Iowa.
 Before the Des Moines meeting, a rally was held in Washington, D.C., and plans for a constitution were formulated.
 Two of the leading figures of the Washington meeting were Bishop Joseph A. Synan and Oral Roberts.

 The following were charter members of the PFNA: